 She adds, it can also be “an internal warning signal when we’re in situations hazardous to our emotional, physical, or spiritual health.”

 Photo: ‘For some of us, even a little Times Square is too much’ – by Nina Berman, from article Too Loud, Too Bright, Too Fast, by Jeffrey Kluger, TIME, Nov.
 17, 2002.

 This article refers to the book Too Loud, Too Bright, Too Fast, Too Tight: What to Do If You Are Sensory Defensive in an Overstimulating World, by Sharon Heller.

 Elaine N. Aron, PhD is author of The Highly Sensitive Person and related books.

 She quotes C.G.
 Jung in her journal article The Clinical Implications of Jungs Concept of Sensitiveness. [pdf]

 Dr. Zeff also did a Shrink Rap Radio podcast: On The Highly Sensitive Person.

 Judith Orloff, MD is author of Emotional Freedom.
-Our audio interview (with transcript) is at Inner Talent Interviews.
+Our audio interview includes a transcript.

-The young girl is Jenna Forrest from her book Help Is On Its Way: A Memoir About Growing Up Sensitive.
-Hear our podcast interview at Inner Talent Interviews.
+Jenna Forrest is author of Help Is On Its Way: A Memoir About Growing Up Sensitive.
+Hear our podcast interview.